Arsonide/GovernmentLockdown/README.md

 1. Download BepInEx from the official repository.
 2. Extract the downloaded files into the same folder as the "Shadows of Doubt.exe" executable.
 3. Launch the game, load the main menu, and then exit the game.
 4. Download the latest version of the plugin from the Releases page.
 Unzip the files and place them in corresponding directories within "Shadows of Doubt\BepInEx...".
-Also, download the [SOD.Common](https://thunderstore.io/c/shadows-of-doubt/p/Venomaus/SODCommon/) dependency.
+Also, download the [SOD.Common](https://thunderstore.io/c/shadows-of-doubt/p/Venomaus/SODCommon/) and [PrintBugFix](https://thunderstore.io/c/shadows-of-doubt/p/TeamSpyraxi/PrintBugfix/) dependencies.
 5. Start the game.

 ## Usage and features